Exploring Blockchain Interoperability: Frameworks, Use Cases, and Future Challenges: Interoperability in Blockchain

 \subsubsection{Polkadot}

 Polkadot \cite{Polkadot_wp} is a “scalable heterogeneous multichain” that provides “globally coherent dynamic data structures” called parachains.
 As the name suggests, parachains are “parallelised chains” that participate in the Polkadot network and are independent entities.
-The relay chain is the foundation of the Polkadot network, allowing independent blockchains to communicate for true decentralization.
+The relay chain is the foundation of the Polkadot network, allowing independent blockchains to communicate for true decentralisation.
 It processes transactions from all chains simultaneously and provides a shared security model through its consensus mechanism.
-Parachains are customizable blockchains for specific applications, gaining interoperability and security through the Cross-Consensus Message Passing (XCMP) protocol via a relay chain.
-Bridges connect blockchain networks for data transfer.
-Not all networks need to be part of Polkadot; bridges enable asset exchange and interoperability with external networks.
+Parachains are customisable blockchains for specific applications, gaining interoperability and security through the Cross-Consensus Message Passing (XCMP) protocol via a relay chain.
+Bridges connect blockchain networks for data transfers.
+Not all networks need to be part of Polkadot; bridges enable asset exchanges and interoperability with external networks.
 Validator nodes uphold the relay chain by creating and verifying blocks for each parachain.
 They stake personal funds under the NPoS (Nominated Proof of Stake) algorithm to ensure proper conduct, earning points for valid parachain block confirmations.
-The relay chain provides shared security for connected blockchains while enabling decentralized cross-chain communication via XCMP.
+The relay chain provides shared security for connected blockchains while enabling decentralised cross-chain communication via XCMP.
 It uses BABE and GRANDPA \cite{polkadot_consensus} for consensus.
-Polkadot ensures interoperability with external networks like Bitcoin and Ethereum through bridges, which transfer data and assets \cite{polkadot_2022}.
+Polkadot ensures interoperability with external networks, such as Bitcoin and Ethereum, through bridges that transfer data and assets \cite{polkadot_2022}.

+Table~\ref{tab: interoperability_table} summarises the interoperable blockchains discussed in this section along with their key features and characteristics.
+This comparison highlights the differences in architectural design, consensus mechanisms, and interoperability enablers used to support cross-chain communication.
+These differences reflect the diverse strategies adopted by blockchain ecosystems to achieve interoperability while balancing scalability, security, and system flexibility.